-The legal status of the Bank was established by the State Registration with the Ministry of Justice of the Republic of Kazakhstan (Legal Entity State Registration Certificate No. 5037-1900-AO (ИУ)).
-The Bank is authorised to carry out banking operations by the Agency of the Republic of Kazakhstan on Regulation and Supervision of Financial Market and Financial Organizations (banking license No. 1.1.258 dated 28 November 2008).
+The legal status of the Bank was established by the State Registration with the Ministry of Justice of the Republic of Kazakhstan (Legal Entity State Registration Certificate No. 5037-1900-AO (ИУ).
+The right to carry out banking activities is established by the Agency of the Republic of Kazakhstan on Regulation and Supervision of Financial Market and Financial Organizations (license for banking and other operations No. 1.1.258 dated 28 November 2008).

-In January 2015 after enacting the Law of the Republic of Kazakhstan On Introduction of Amendments and Addenda to Certain Legislative Acts of the Republic of Kazakhstan on the Issues of Permit System, the name of the banking operation 'organisation of foreign exchange transactions' was changed to 'organisation of foreign exchange transactions including organisation of exchange transactions with foreign currency cash'.
-The license held by the Bank was re-issued (License issued by the National Bank of the Republic of Kazakhstan No. 1.1.258 dated 20 January 2015).
+In January 2015, due to the passing of the Law of the Republic of Kazakhstan 'On Amendments and Addenda to Some Legislative Acts of the Republic of Kazakhstan Referring to the Licensing System' the banking operation title 'refers to an arrangement of foreign currency exchange operations' changed into 'arrangement of foreign currency exchange operations', including organization of foreign currency cash exchange operations.
+The Bank's license was reissued (License of the National Bank of the Republic of Kazakhstan No. 1.1.258 dated 20.01.2015).

 In January 2017, due to the changed registered office address, the license held by the Bank was re-issued (License issued by the National Bank of the Republic of Kazakhstan No. 1.1.258 dated 27 January 2017).

-The registered office address of the Bank is 38 Dostyk Avenue, Almaty, 050010, Kazakhstan.
+The Bank is registered at 38 Dostyk Avenue, Almaty, 050010, Republic of Kazakhstan.

 The Bank has no branches.
 The majority of the assets and liabilities are located in Kazakhstan.